|Last Updated: December 5, 2023 @ 10:13 am|

 |Stability:||Ambient: 2 Hour(s); Refrigerated: 5 Day(s); Frozen: 6 Month(s); Incubated: Unacceptable|

-The Roche e601 PSA electrochemiluminescent immunoassay is the test methodology used.
+The Roche PSA electrochemiluminescent immunoassay is the test methodology used.
 Results obtained with different assay methods or kits cannot be used interchangeably.
-The Roche e601 PSA method is approved for use as an aid in the detection of prostate cancer when used in conjunction with a digital rectal exam in men age 50 and older.
-The Roche e601 PSA is also indicated for the serial measurement of PSA to aid in the prognosis and management of prostate cancer patients.
-Elevated PSA concentrations can only suggest the presence of prostate cancer until biopsy is performed.
-PSA concentrations can also be elevated in benign prostatic hyperplasia or inflammatory conditions of the prostate.
-PSA is generally not elevated in healthy men or men with non-prostatic carcinoma.
+The Roche PSA method is approved for use as an aid in the detection of prostate cancer when used in conjunction with a digital rectal exam in men age 50 and older.
+The Roche PSA is also indicated for the serial measurement of PSA to aid in the management of cancer patients.
+Elevated concentrations of PSA in serum are generally indicative of a pathologic condition of the prostate (prostatitis, benign hyperplasia or carcinoma).

 Biotin in specimens taken from patients on high-dose biotin therapy or supplements may interfere with this test and cause inaccurate test results.
 It is recommended that for patients receiving therapy with high biotin doses (> 5 mg/day), no laboratory test specimen should be collected until at least 8 hours after the last biotin administration.

 It is preferable to locate tests on the website and not rely on printed test information, which may soon be out of date.

 Updated test information can only be guaranteed by using this website.